-- 1.1 The Audit and Risk Committee (Committee) is a committee of the board of directors (Board) of Prescient Therapeutics Limited (Company). - 1.2 The Board established the Committee under the Company's constitution. - 1.3 This charter sets out the scope of the Committee's responsibilities in relation to the Company and its controlled entities (Group). - 1.4 The role of the Committee is not an executive role.
+- 1.1 The Audit and Risk Committee (the "Committee") is a committee of the Board of Directors (the "Board") of Prescient Therapeutics Limited (the "Company", "PTX", "we", "our", "us"). - 1.2 The Board established the Committee under the Company's constitution. - 1.3 This charter sets out the scope of the Committee's responsibilities in relation to the Company and its controlled entities (the "Group"). - 1.4 The role of the Committee is not an executive role. - 1.5 To the extent that there is any inconsistency between this Charter and the Company's Constitution, the Constitution will prevail to the extent of that inconsistency.